vlcn-io/materialite/notes.md

 How might we implement pulling?
 Such that once limit is hit, upstreams stop computing.

+Simple virtual scroll solution:

+1. Pull all the data into a treap
+2. Re-materialize into treap as we scroll
+3. Pull a bunch of windows that we maintain in pages -- NO: Has a delete and shuffling problem!
+4. Pull the last (2) windows
+   -- Only shuffling between 2 windows
+   -- How do we map the virtual index correctly?
+   -- we just need to understand where these pages come in WRT to the overall virtual indices.
+   -- but what about when sizes change?
+Same same. `PULL NEXT PAGE AFTER _cursor_ MAP TO _virtual-index_` -- ^^ doable but... lots of new mechanics to introduce.

 ---

 - No more eager destructing on normal listener remove